-The Reuters News Agency reports that GlaxoSmithKline is to invest another 200 million pounds on advanced manufacturing in Britain, underlining the draw of the "patent box" tax break designed to encourage research and development.
+The FT reports the questionnaire was sent out to the Treasury in the last few days.
+British officials are confident the scheme meets EU state aid regulations.
+Last year it was reported that GlaxoSmithKline is to invest another 200 million pounds on advanced manufacturing in Britain, underlining the draw of the "patent box" tax break designed to encourage research and development.

 Britain's "patent box" scheme, offers a reduced rate of corporation tax on income derived from patents and has been hailed by GSK for transforming the UK as a place to invest.
 Last year GSK announced it was building its first new factory in Britain for 40 years as a result of the scheme.
 The latest move will help it ramp up output of new lung drug Relvar, produce the long-established antibiotic Augmentin and develop new technology for medicine production.

 It is likely that some changes to the scheme may be required.
 For example, at the moment the profit stream which can be protected by a patented invention is very broad.
 As has been highlighted, all the profit from a car with a patented wing mirror can in theory be put through the Patent Box scheme.

 For further information about how you can benefit from the "patent box" and how UDL can help you profit from your intellectual property, please click our dedicated page from the left hand tab, or contact David Stanners (email@example.com)

 To find out more about career opportunities and current vacancies at udl...Click here

 For updates on some of the most important aspects of IP...Click here